jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.rst

     Recommended\, CPU = (Max\, concurrent\, users \times Max\, CPU\, usage\, per\, user) + 20\%

 The ``20%`` is overhead for TLJH and related services.
 This is around 20% of a single modern CPU.
-This of course is just an estimate.
+This, of course, is just an estimate.
 We recommend using the same process used to estimate Memory required for estimating CPU required.
 You cannot use nbresuse for this, but you should carry out normal workflow and investigate the CPU usage on the machine.